firtk/instagramdownloader/README.md

 # Instagram Downloader

 This is a simple script for downloading instagram posts.
+Just copy the url of the post then run the script.

 ## Installing